 - Temporary leave of absence

-More information about interim measures can be found in the Student Judicial Procedure and the Policy on Sexual Harassment.
+More information about interim measures can be found in the Student Misconduct Procedure and the Policy on Sexual Harassment.
 If you require assistance reviewing or requesting reconsideration of interim measures implemented pending the investigation and outcome of a complaint, contact OSMRC.

 If an investigation results in a finding that one or more university policies have been violated, one or more sanctions may be imposed.
 Sanctions will vary based on the facts and circumstances of the incident.
-Additional information about sanctions in student conduct cases can be found in the Student Judicial Procedure and the Sanctioning Guidelines for Sexual Assault.
+Additional information about sanctions in student conduct cases can be found in the Student Misconduct Procedure and the Sanctioning Guidelines for Sexual Assault.